offendingcommit/valdris/Social Systems/Marriage & Family Structures.md

 ---

-Family structures in [[Valdris]] reflect the fundamental cultural divisions between its three great civilizations, yet love, kinship, and human connection transcend political boundaries.
-From the mechanical dynasties of [[Political Systems/Ruin-Holder Kingdoms]] to the traveling clans of [[Political Systems/Wanderer Confederations]] and the collective families of [[Political Systems/Ruin-Shunner Republics]], each system has developed unique approaches to marriage, child-rearing, and family organization that both preserve their cultural values and adapt to the challenges of life in a world shaped by ancient mysteries.
+Family structures in [Valdris](Valdris.md) reflect the fundamental cultural divisions between its three great civilizations, yet love, kinship, and human connection transcend political boundaries.
+From the mechanical dynasties of [Ruin-Holder Kingdoms](Ruin-Holder%20Kingdoms.md) to the traveling clans of [Wanderer Confederations](Wanderer%20Confederations.md) and the collective families of [Ruin-Shunner Republics](Ruin-Shunner%20Republics.md), each system has developed unique approaches to marriage, child-rearing, and family organization that both preserve their cultural values and adapt to the challenges of life in a world shaped by ancient mysteries.

 ## Marriage Customs and Practices